Birrell calls accessory dwelling units proposal ‘a bad idea’

 Gambrill, who represents District 1 in north and west Cobb, added that “a statistic was given to me that 85 percent of eligible properties for these ADUs” are in Districts 1 and 3.

-Commissioner Jerica Richardson of East Cobb, who has been expecting a baby, was not present at the work session.
+Commissioner Jerica Richardson of East Cobb, who recently had a baby, was not present at the work session.

 Commissioner Monique Sheffield of South Cobb said that “I appreciate that we’re having this conversation” and she also has heard from constituents concerned about the proposal.